karannb/DL_Group3-rank-n-contrast/README.md

     ```
   to train the regressor.

-## Apart from the official reproduction, we have also tried out this loss on a Graph Regression Task, the ESOL (publicly available asa subset of MoleculeNet <a href="https://moleculenet.org/datasets-1">here</a>) dataset. <br>
+### Apart from the official reproduction, we have also tried out this loss on a Graph Regression Task, the ESOL dataset. <br>
+It is publicly available as a subset of MoleculeNet <a href="https://moleculenet.org/datasets-1">here</a>.

-#### The detailed results are available <a href="https://docs.google.com/spreadsheets/d/1HBiUqcsvInXPTq7ywI10QNTG04TnSSEAMmGR4vD-u18/edit#gid=1568203868">here</a> with run plots on my wandb account <a href="https://wandb.ai/karannb/dl-project/table?nw=nwuserkarannb">here</a>.
+The detailed results are available <a href="https://docs.google.com/spreadsheets/d/1HBiUqcsvInXPTq7ywI10QNTG04TnSSEAMmGR4vD-u18/edit#gid=1568203868">here</a> with run plots on my wandb account <a href="https://wandb.ai/karannb/dl-project/table?nw=nwuserkarannb">here</a>.
 A brief summary is below -
 | Method / Loss | test MAE | test RMSE | test MSE | validation MAE | validation RMSE | validation MSE |
 | :-----------: | :------: | :-------: | :------: | :------------: | :-------------: | :------------: |
 | normal-L1 | 0.247	| 0.326 | 0.106 | **0.224** | 0.325 | 0.106 |